shubhamkokane/web-dev-beginner/README.md

 # web-dev-beginner
-Web page that can be used by any software company as their home page.
+Web Dev project that can be used by any software company as their home page.